UMD: A Globally Connected University

 Brittany Joined the EA team in the summer of 2016.
-She advises students interested in studying in Latin America, the Caribbean, China, the Middle East (except Israel), and Africa.
+She advises students interested in studying in Latin America, the Caribbean, China, the Middle East, Africa, Australia and New Zealand.
 Additionally, Brittany is the coordinator for Maryland-in-Buenos Aires, and Maryland-in-Beijing, the intensive Chinese language program.
 As an Undergrad, Brittany got her BA in Chinese Language and Culture, and a certificate in East Asian Studies from the University of Maryland.

 301-405-0596 | firstname.lastname@example.org